sudeshwari24/Sudesh-Bazaar/README.md

 ## 📌 Overview

-**Sudesh Bazaar** is a full-stack E-Commerce web application developed using **Python, Django, HTML, CSS, JavaScript, Bootstrap, and SQLite**.
+**Sudesh Bazaar** is a full-stack E-Commerce web application developed using **Python, Django, HTML, CSS, JavaScript, and SQLite**.
 The application allows users to browse products, search items, manage shopping carts and wishlists, place orders, and track purchases through a responsive and user-friendly interface.
 It also provides an admin dashboard for managing products, categories, customers, and orders.

 ---
 ## 📷 Screenshots